 You can check the open or closed status of both roads on this website.

 Adventure Travel in Ladakh

-The Chadar Trek is a renowned winter trek in Ladakh.
+The main trekking season extends from June to September in Ladakh.
+However, the Chadar Trek is a renowned winter trek in the region.
 From mid-January until the end of February, the Zanskar River forms a slab of ice so thick that it's possible for humans to walk across it.
 It's the only way in and out of the snow-bound Zanskar region.
 The Chadar Trek, with durations ranging from seven to 21 days, moves from cave to cave along this icy "road".